Ruchielle/Global-Superstore-Sales-Performance-Analysis/README.md

 ### Exploratory Data Analysis

  - The analysis looked into several core questions:
- - Which product categories and sub-categories bring in the most money and profit?
+ - Which product categories and sub categories bring in the most money and profit?
  - Which geographic regions have the highest sales volume?
  - How did yearly sales grow across categories from 2011 to 2014?
  - What is the breakdown of small, medium, and large orders?